Pocket/data-flows/data-products/docs/flows/sql_etl/usage.md

 FILE_FORMAT = (TYPE = 'PARQUET')
 ```

+!!! note
-NOTE:  Currently all data exports from `snowflake` and `bigquery` will be in `PARQUET` format.
+    Currently all data exports from `snowflake` and `bigquery` will be in `PARQUET` format.

 ### Offset

 This service provides the option to run either `incremental` or `non-incremental` extract-load jobs.

-When you have the ability to pull the `last_offset` from the destination table on an incremental job, you will need to provide an `offset.sql` file.
+When you have the need to produce a `last_offset` to make the flow run incremental, you will need to provide an `offset.sql` file.
 This activates the incremental logic.

 For example:
 ```sql